EDC-Web3-Lab/Agora/README.md

     > $ npm install @openzeppelin/contracts@4.5.0

 ## Running Hardhat
-start a local ethereum node for testing
++ Starts a local ethereum node for testing
++ Must be running a version of nodeJS supported by Hardhat
 -    > npx hardhat node
+## START the React App
++ > NodeJS must be running
++ > cd to the application directory
++ > npm run start